Three Valley restaurants recommended by Fish&Pips

 Bel Air, Courchevel 1650 – +33 (0) 4 79 08 00 93

-One of the most popular restaurants in the whole 3 valleys due to its great sun terrace that faces out onto the piste.
-It is aligned with plenty of deck chairs to sit back and relax in.
-The food is simple and yummy, plus very good value.
+One of the most popular restaurants in the whole Three Valleys due to its great sun terrace that faces out onto the piste and its rows of deck chairs in which to sit back and relax.
+The food is simple and delicious, plus very good value.
 Reservations are essential as it gets very booked up on sunny days.

 CHEAP AND CHEERFUL MOUNTAIN GRUB